Observations about the difference between performing music and leading worship at a Catholic Mass.

 I have led the worship music in Mass at several points in my life.
 I am not good at it.
 It requires a special type of musician that I am not.
 I have the sort of voice that has a tonal sweet spot (I am a natural tenor), and many of the songs in hymnals are placed in keys that work well for a wide variety of voice types, just not mine.
 I have a hard time singing below middle C, for example.

 Also, as a guitarist, a lot of the music that I would lead are the very songs that I like the least at Mass.
-I grew up in the 70’s when acoustic guitars and felt banners were everywhere at Mass, and a lot of those songs, although they evoke the community of folk music, are simply ugly and boring songs.
+I grew up in the 70’s when acoustic guitars and felt banners were everywhere at Mass, and a lot of those songs, although they evoke the sense of community similar to that of folk music, are simply ugly and boring songs.
 I would much rather hear and sing more traditional hymns or sing along with plainchant.
-My skills at guitar are good, but a lot of the liturgical songs the guitar is suited for are mediocre and strummy late 20th Century music.

 I liken performing to driving a sports car.
 You are in it alone, maybe you have a few passengers (your band? the one guy at the coffeeshop who is listening and not on his phone?), and you can speed up, slow down, turn left or right, run a yellow light, and easily park when you are done.